 However, if you listen to many of the marketing gurus and lifestyle coaches out there, you’d think they never made a mistake, never tried something and failed, and certainly never made a customer unhappy.

-I know I’ve screwed up plenty—I talk about services and techniques I’ve tried that just didn’t work loads of times in this newsletter and even mentioned it on my IGTV yesterday.
-Both our member Slack and my consulting clients hear about my own oopses probably more than they’d like, and that’s wholly intentional, because I want people to know it’s okay to try something and have it not work—it’s better to try and take something from that than be frozen by the “what if” fears.
+I know I’ve screwed up plenty—I talk about services and techniques I’ve tried that just didn’t work loads of times in this newsletter and even mentioned it on my IGTV.
+Our consulting clients hear about my own oopses probably more than they’d like, and that’s wholly intentional, because I want people to know it’s okay to try something and have it not work—it’s better to try and take something from that than be frozen by the “what if” fears.
+Part of my unique perspective is transparency and embracing curiosity and experimentation.